 One of the primary eligibility criteria for hospitals in the 340B program is a measurement of the hospital’s volume of inpatient Medicaid and Medicare SSI patients, known as the “DSH Adjustment Percentage Threshold.”1 Hospitals report their share of patients who are Medicaid and Medicare SSI called the “DPP” on their Medicare cost report, which they file annually with the Centers for Medicare & Medicaid Services (CMS).
 A hospital’s Medicare DPP is then converted to a DSH adjustment percentage.
 The Health Resources and Services Administration (HRSA), which oversees the 340B program, uses the DSH adjustment percentage to determine 340B eligibility.

-As patients avoided inpatient care and non-emergent procedures due to the pandemic, some hospitals experienced precipitous drops in their number of Medicaid inpatients (numerator).
-At the same time, while Total Patient days (denonimator) also dropped due to the pandemic, they were partially offset by the number of COVID-19 inpatients, many of whom were Medicare patients.
-For some hospitals this drop in the Medicaid ratio was not offset by any increase in the Medicare SSI ratio because CMS has not updated these ratios since the pandemic.2 As a result, for some hospitals the decrease in their Medicaid ratio has driven a decrease in their DPP and thereby has decreased their DSH adjustment percentage (see graphic).3
+As patients have delayed care due to the pandemic, many hospitals are now seeing patients with higher acuity.
+A Kaufman Hall analysis indicates that this increase in patient acuity has driven an increase in patient length-of-stay at the hospital, up nearly 6% from pre-pandemic levels, which has also increased the total number of patient days (denominator; see graphic).2 At the same time, some hospitals are seeing a decrease in the number of Medicaid patients (numerator; see graphic) they are treating, resulting in a precipitous drop in their Medicaid ratio.
+For some hospitals this drop in the Medicaid ratio was not offset by any increase in the Medicare SSI ratio because CMS has not updated these ratios since the pandemic.3 As a result, for some hospitals the decrease in their Medicaid ratio has driven a decrease in their DPP and thereby has decreased their DSH adjustment percentage (see graphic).4

 Why is This Issue Important?